nathan-smeal/cs7641/lessons/ml_p3_lesson_04_game_theory_continued.md

 * Malicious adversary: Trying to minimize my score.
 * Zero-sum game: an example for malicious adversary.

+Remember that their choices are independent.
+That is why the quiz is .66,.66

 ### Security Level Profile